 You know what I’m loving right now?
 Pineapples.
 Seriously, it’s a thing.
 Which might have something to do with my coastal Caribbean-style decor obsession, but it turns out I’m not the only one, because these tropical treats have been turning up on some of the prettiest wedding tables this year.
 I wouldn’t call it a trend as such, but let’s just say in the world of fruit and veg wedding decor, this is the year of the pineapple.
 And if you have any doubts, I’m about to put them to rest with this GORGEOUS and totally charming wedding from the talented Kathryn van Eck.
 It has pastels.
 It has pretty.
 It has the perfect smattering of sparkle.
 It has a champagne tower (!).
 It has so much love.
 And yes, it has pineapples.
 And I officially ADORE it.
 Yay!Read More

-Last month, I identified pretty runners as a trend we’ll be seeing lots of in 2014.
-While many of these will be lace for vintage-loving brides, we’re also seeing some gorgeous sparkly sequin runners coming through (and not just runners, full tablecloths, in all their glittery glory!).
+Last month, I identified pretty table runners as a trend we’ll be seeing lots of in the coming season.
+While many of these will be lace for vintage-loving brides, we’re also seeing some gorgeous sparkly sequin runners coming through (and not just runners, full sequin tablecloths, in all their glittery glory!).
 You’d think this would all be a bit much, but I have to say, each time I see one of these tables, it makes my magpie heart do a little hop, skip and a jump.
 And why not?
-It’s your wedding.
+It’s your wedding!
 Even your tables should get to wear their party dresses, right?
-So today I’ve rounded up some of my favourite sequin runners, as well as a few suggestions for bringing a bit of sparkle to the table if you don’t want to go the whole hog or if it’s out of the budget.Read More
+So today I’ve rounded up some of my favourite sequin runners, as well as a few suggestions for bringing a bit of sparkle to the table if you don’t want to go the whole hog.

 Tangerine may have been Pantone’s 2013 colour of the year, but if there’s a breakout shade for weddings this season, it’s coral.
 And boy, am I ever glad!
 Coral is such a warm shade, and so versatile – I can’t believe how many colours it works with beautifully!
 It’s also lovely reader Carrie’s favourite colour, so of course she’s chosen it for her summer wedding.
 And Carrie must be a girl after my own heart, because she also loves a bit of sparkle, and wants to put her bridesmaids in mismatched glittery dresses – how pretty is that?
 There are some lovely coral or blush and sequin dresses available at the moment, but for this board I’ve gone for one of my absolute favourite bridesmaid combos of recent times – these copper skirt and top sequin and lace mismatches are just amazing and they look so good with the coral and white bouquets!
 Add in beautiful copper heart Vivienne Westwood shoes, and some good as gold accents and you have the perfect amount of metallic.
 A good tip with coral is to use it in a sort of ombre way, with everything from a pale blush to the most powerful orange version of the colour, just the way that it is in this adorable stationery suite.
 Add a few special touches – homemade lemonade, a ruffly chair back, sparkly mason jars, and you have everything you need for coral and glam wedding wonderful.
 Hope you like your board, Carrie!